 Medical Assistant to LPN Programs Online: Top Schools & More

-If you want to do more with your healthcare career, an online medical assistant to licensed practical nurse (LPN) bridge program can help you take the next step.
-Read on to get the details on process of becoming an LPN, how long it takes, the potential salary, and answers to commonly asked questions.
+If you’re a medical assistant and want to become a practical nurse, an online medical assistant to licensed practical nurse (LPN) bridge program can help you take the next step.
+Let EduMed walk you through the process of becoming an LPN or LVN, including how long it takes, the potential salary, and answers to commonly asked questions.

 Why Trust EduMed?
 We partner with 150+ nursing & allied health professionals to bring you the most in-depth data & insights on higher education & careers in healthcare.
 Meet our team and review our editorial values.